Determining Membrane Orientation of Transmembrane Proteins

 How should I define inputs for TmDet server?

 After uploading the input file, a Mol* structure viewer will open along with a dropdown menu where user can select chains to exclude from the analysis (e.g., antibodies).
-There is a separate switch for detecting curved membranes or for finding membrane-embedded structures using fragmentation (this switch is only active if the structure contains a single chain).
+There is a separate switch for detecting curved membranes or for finding membrane-embedded structures using fragmentation.

 How can I run a job again with different parameters?